mrigsby/cbwire-cli/README.md

 #### Example

-Theres on one option for forgetting a server.
+Theres only one command for forgetting `test-harness` server(s).
 When run it will give you options to select a specific server to forget or the option to forget all test-harness servers.

 `cbwire dev server forget`